rtmigo/prefnotifiers_flutter/README.md

     // myParameter.value is 3, shared prefs is 3
     myParameter.value += 1;
     myParameter.value += 1;
-    // myParameter.value is 5, shared prefs is still 3
+    // myParameter.value is 5, shared prefs is still 3, but we're already scheduled writing of 5
 }

 ```